krishicks/krishicks.com/content/post/there-is-always-a-better-way.md

 After a year and a half at the title insurance company, I left to become a real programmer.
 I wasn't learning fast enough at that point.
 Joining ThoughtWorks was a better way to learn.

-I've used this idea, that there is always a better way, to become a better software developer.
-I continually push myself to write better code, to look at code that I've written in the past and re-write it as appropriate when I learn new things that expose deficiencies in previous code I've written.
-I am always learning, always looking for better ways.
-I take a pragmatic approach, however.
-There is a point at which there may be a better way, but the current implementation is *good enough*.
-Part of becoming a better developer is being able to recognize that.
+Perhaps this idea, that there is always a better way, is also useful to you.
+I used it for figuring out how to do data entry better, and now I use it when becoming better at writing software.

+The only caveat that I would add is that while there often is a better way, there is a point of diminishing returns.
+Being able to recognize when what you've got is *good enough* is important.